Teenage Mutant Ninja Turtles & Other Strangeness: Reception

 Marcus L. Rowland reviewed Teenage Mutant Ninja Turtles and Other Strangeness for the British role-playing magazine White Dwarf #79, and stated that "the comics pretend to take themselves very seriously.
 To reflect this, the style of play is completely deadpan, setting intelligent and deadly animals against a background of urban terrorism, gang warfare, juvenile delinquency and random violence."
 Four issues later, Robert Neville reviewed the first set of five TMNT adventures published, and noted "TMNT has been one of the surprise hits of the last year, with multitudes of gamers snapping up copies of the rulebook as fast as importers can freight them over to the UK."
 Davis found the first four adventures too short, and very similar in plot.
 However, the final adventure, "The White Ronin", was judged to be "the best reason for buying this book ...
 Actually it's all pretty silly stuff, but it's conveyed in exactly the same po-faced style as the comic, and is thoroughly entertaining."

 In Issue 44 of Different Worlds, Scott Dollinger commented, "What is unusual is that [the designers] have not taken the easy route to fast money ...
 Instead they have maintained the high quality of the comic by licensing the characters to a smaller but well respected gaming company that takes their time and produces and excellent product ...
 The rules themselves have achieved a nearly perfect balance between thoroughness and playability."
 Dollinger found a few flaws in the game, such as the lack of a sample character sheet, but concluded by giving the game a very high rating of 4.5 out of 5.

+In Issue 2 of the game magazine Gateways, Kevin Kreese noted the "well organized rule system through which you may enter the ninja turtle universe.
+Actually, it is flexible enough to encompass any number of combinations of mutant animal worlds."
+Kreese also noted that the adventures that followed its publication "are intelligently planned and allow the players great latitude in roleplaying."